Moments That Inspired Our Mission

 Children's activity worksheet with a colorful border filled with flowers, leaves, and butterflies.
 The worksheet includes a fruity maze, a matching activity connecting fruits to names, and a letter writing exercise.
 There are cartoon characters of fruits with faces, arms, and legs, and a section with social media handles and health organization logos.

-As part of Reach Out and Read’s Community Partnership Series, I was featured as an author and volunteer, sharing Questions for Breakfast and encouraging families to discover the joy of reading together.
 To support their mission, I organized a fundraising event using my book and helped raise $5,000.
 This milestone would not have been possible without the generous support of a New York City family foundation.
 I am deeply grateful for their belief in early literacy and for helping make this contribution possible.

 I also want to share special thanks to Emily Marchese, Executive Director, and Kari Kurjiaka, Director of Literacy and Public Policy.
 They welcomed me and my ideas with genuine kindness and encouragement, and their passion for giving back has stayed with me.
-Meeting them left a permanent mark on me: it reminded me of the kind of leader I hope to become, thoughtful, purpose driven, and consistent in how I show up for others.

 If you are interested, I encourage you to visit Reach Out and Read’s website to learn more about their mission.